nrkno/core-components/packages/core-toggle/readme.md

 <button>Toggle VanillaJS</button>       <!-- Must be <button> placed directly before <core-toggle> or use id + for attributes -->
 <core-toggle
   hidden                                <!-- Set hidden attribute to prevent FOUC -->
-  for="String"                          <!-- Optional.
-Defaults to previousElementSibling.
-Sets the corresponding toggle button by id -->
   popup="Boolean|String"                <!-- Optional.
 Defaults to false.
 Enable or disable if clicking outside toggle should close it.
 Provide a string to control the aria-label text on the toggle -->
   value="String">                       <!-- Optional.
 Defaults to button.innerHTML.
 Sets innerHTML of the button and safely updates aria-label for screen readers -->
   <div>Content</div>